mattions/neuronvisio/docs/index.rst

 ========

 - 3D visualization of the model with the possibility to change it runtime
 - Creation of vectors to record any variables present in the section
 - Pylab integration to plot directly the result of the simulation
 - Exploration of the timecourse of any variable among time using a color coded scale
-- the GUI runs in its own thread so it's possible to use the console and change the model runtime (needs to be launched from ipython)
+- Results' simulations saving for later analysis

 Quick overview